 Schenley Plaza

-The Schenley Plaza Tent will host interviews starting at 5:30 PM, featuring students from three University Formula SAE teams, including the University of Pittsburgh’s Panther Racing, Carnegie Mellon Racing and Penn State’s Nittany Racing, discussing their development of EV-powered race cars with some racing engineers and designers from automotive manufacturers.
+The Schenley Plaza Tent hosted interviews starting at 5:30 PM, featuring students from three University Formula SAE teams, including the University of Pittsburgh’s Panther Racing, Carnegie Mellon Racing and Penn State’s Nittany Racing.
+The students discussed their development of EV-powered race cars with some racing engineers and designers from automotive manufacturers.

-The evening continues outside with a talk by Bill Warner titled “Motorsports Photography Then and Now” at 7:00 PM in the Emerald Lawn Tent, aimed at attracting Instagram enthusiasts and students.
-The race cars will roar to life around 8:15 – 8:30pm to head back to the paddock before sunset.
-Finally, the event concludes at 9:00 PM, wrapping up a day filled with vintage charm, innovative discussions, and community engagement within the picturesque setting of Pittsburgh’s historic landmarks.
+The evening continued outside with a talk by Bill Warner titled “Motorsports Photography Then and Now” in the Emerald Lawn Tent, aimed at attracting Instagram enthusiasts and students.
+The race cars roared to life at 8:00 and headed back to the paddock before sunset.
+It was and evening filled with vintage charm, innovative discussions, and community engagement within the picturesque setting of Pittsburgh’s historic landmarks.